wombleton/gitlaw-nz/acts/W/Wildlife Act 1953.md

     Compare: 1921--22 No 57 s 42

+    Section 68 heading: replaced, on 1 July 2013, by [section 413][240] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 68(1): repealed, on 1 July 2013, by [section 413][240] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 68(1): amended, on 1 April 1980, by [section 18(2)][240] of the District Courts Amendment Act 1979 (1979 No 125).
+    Section 68(2): amended, on 1 July 2013, by [section 413][240] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 68(2): amended, on 25 November 1994, by section 6 of the Wildlife Amendment Act 1994 (1994 No 109).

 ##### 68A Proceedings in respect of offences

-*   Notwithstanding anything to the contrary in [section 14][241] of the Summary Proceedings Act 1957, proceedings may be taken under this Act against any person for an offence committed at sea or beyond the outer limits of New Zealand fisheries waters at any time within 12 months from the date on which that person first lands in New Zealand after the commission of the offence or, for an offence committed in New Zealand, within 12 months after the date of the commission of the offence.
+*   Notwithstanding anything to the contrary in [section 25][241] of the Criminal Procedure Act 2011, proceedings may be taken under this Act against any person for an offence committed at sea or beyond the outer limits of New Zealand fisheries waters at any time within 12 months from the date on which that person first lands in New Zealand after the commission of the offence or, for an offence committed in New Zealand, within 12 months after the date of the commission of the offence.

     Section 68A: inserted, on 1 October 1996, by [section 316(1)][157] of the Fisheries Act 1996 (1996 No 88).

+    Section 68A: amended, on 1 July 2013, by [section 413][240] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 68AB Mens rea and strict liability offences